What Are the Long-Term Savings of Proper Barndominium Insulation?

 Can I mix insulation types?

 Yes.
-Spray foam for walls, fiberglass blown-in for attics is a cost-effective hybrid approach.
+Spray foam for walls and fiberglass blown-in for attics is a cost-effective hybrid approach.

 Do I need to remove old insulation?